-From the identified, Alias Robotics has disclosed publicly 14 cybersecurity vulnerabilities affecting MiR industrial robots and other downstream manufacturers, impacting thousands of robots.
+From the more than 100 security flaws identified, Alias Robotics has disclosed publicly 14 cybersecurity vulnerabilities affecting MiR industrial robots and other downstream manufacturers, impacting thousands of robots.
 More than 10 different robot types are affected and operate from industrial spaces to public environments, such as airports and hospitals.
 After months of failed interactions with the manufacturer while trying to help secure their robots, with this disclosure, Alias Robotics has decided to empower end-users of Mobile Industrial Robots’ with information.
 In addition, Alias presents their Robot Immune System (RIS) for MiR as a solution to these insecure robot deployments and to avoid disastrous consequences of cyberattacks.

 - 0- Rationale behind our disclosure